 Diversity.
 Our Board values having a Board that reflects diverse perspectives, including those based on gender, ethnicity, skills, experience at policy-making levels in areas that are relevant to the Company's global activities, and functional, geographic or cultural backgrounds.
-In 2019 the Board adopted a Policy on Board Diversity within our Corporate Governance Guidelines, which reflects the Board's commitment to actively seek out women and ethnically diverse director candidates and to consider the factors above, among others, in the company when identifying and evaluating director candidates.
+In 2019 the Board adopted a Policy on Board Diversity within our Corporate Governance Guidelines, which reflects the Board's commitment to actively seek out women and ethnically diverse director candidates and to consider the factors above, among others, in the context of the current composition of the Board and needs of the Company when identifying and evaluating director candidates.